 #2.
 Standardized KYC

 Something else that differentiates Singapore from many other banking hubs is that compliance and KYC are standardized.
 In almost all instances you’ll find that banks here have a streamlined onboarding process for new clients.

 Standardized compliance means two things:

 First, if you get rejected at one branch, you’ll most likely be denied at the other branches for that bank.
-Because many compliance systems are integrated in Singapore (much more so than say, Georgia or Panama), it’s sometimes more difficult to re-apply at another branch if you’ve already been formally rejected by that bank previously and are in their system.
+And, because many compliance systems are integrated in Singapore (much more so than say, Georgia or Panama), it’s sometimes more difficult to re-apply at another branch if you’ve already been formally rejected by that bank previously and are in their system.

-Second, the branch you go to and the banker you apply with is extremely important and can influence whether or not your account is opened.
+Second, the branch you go to and the banker you apply with is extremely important and can influence whether or not your bank account is opened.